 Tgbf Editor Please change P134L19 as follows

 If an unassociated non-AP STA intends to participate in a sensing measurement session initiated by an AP, it shall transmit a Sensing Measurement Query frame to solicit a Sensing Measurement Request frame from the AP.
-Upon reception of a Sensing Measurement Query frame from an unassociated STA, the AP may transmit a Sensing Measurement Request frame to the unassociated STA within a aSensingFrameExchangeExpiry (see Table X1 (Sensing procedure timing-related parameters)) timeout period to initiate a sensing measurement session.
+Upon reception of a Sensing Measurement Query frame from an unassociated STA, the AP should transmit a Sensing Measurement Request frame to the unassociated STA within a aSensingFrameExchangeExpiry (see Table X1 (Sensing procedure timing-related parameters)) timeout period to initiate a sensing measurement session.
 If the unassociated non-AP STA does not receive a Sensing Measurement Request frame from the AP within a aSensingFrameExchangeExpiry (see Table X1 (Sensing procedure timing-related parameters)) timeout period, then it shall consider the solicitation to AP to initiate a sensing measurement session unsuccessful.

 Tgbf Editor Please change P152L13-17 as follows